What You Need to Know About Industrial Safety and Health Engineer

 - Environmental Health and Safety Director (EHS Director)

-There were about 25,900 jobs for Industrial Safety and Health Engineer in 2016 (in the United States).
+In 2016, there was an estimated number of 25,900 jobs in the United States for Industrial Safety and Health Engineer.
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 2,200 new jobs for Industrial Safety and Health Engineer by 2026.
-There will be an estimated 1,900 positions for Industrial Safety and Health Engineer per year.
+The BLS estimates 1,900 yearly job openings in this field.

 The states with the most job growth for Industrial Safety and Health Engineer are North Dakota, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

-How Much Does an Industrial Safety and Health Engineer Make?
+What is the Average Salary of an Industrial Safety and Health Engineer

 Industrial Safety and Health Engineers who work in District of Columbia, New Mexico, or Delaware, make the highest salaries.